 Low-Waste Ideas for the Gardener

-Plants.
 Plants are the ultimate low-waste gift, especially if you’ve grown them yourself or propagated them from cuttings.
 This also makes them super cheap.
-The gift that keeps on giving!
-Pair your homegrown plants with a personally decorated terracotta pot for really pretty gift.

-Growing Kit.
 For something a bit different, why not give a grow your own mushroom box.
-For the gardener who has grown just about everything.
+This can be a great gift the gardener who has grown just about everything.

 - Breverton’s Complete Herbal